 Lifeline’s Foster Care ministry exists to equip the Body of Christ to manifest the gospel to vulnerable children.
 We seek to extend grace, compassion, and the love of Jesus Christ to children and birth families in the foster care system.
 We believe that every child placement is a unique opportunity to minister to the physical, spiritual, and emotional needs of a child, and in many cases, the birth family.

 We believe that a child’s needs are best met under the guidance of Christian foster parents who can ensure the safety, well-being, and development of children during a time of great uncertainty in their lives.

 Our desire is to help lessen the burden of child welfare agencies in recruiting foster families by partnering with local churches to recruit, train, and support these families.

-Lifeline’s hope is that the body of Christ, the Church, would be the hands and feet of Jesus to children in foster care, birth families, and other professionals serving them.
-We provide both pre and post licensure training to prospective and licensed foster families.
-Lifeline also offers training to local churches to equip the whole body of Christ to care for these children and their families.
-Although everyone may not be called to be a foster parent, everyone can play a significant role: taking meals to foster families, mentoring birth families, providing appreciation luncheons to state caseworkers, or committing to pray for specific children.
+Lifeline’s hope is that the Body of Christ would be the hands and feet of Jesus to children in foster care, their birth families, and other professionals that serve them.
+We provide both pre- and post-licensure training to foster families.
+Lifeline also offers training for local churches to equip the Body of Christ to care for these children and families.